 We live in an increasingly connected world, where networked technologies are more than ever interwoven with our daily lives, improving and enhancing the ways in which we conduct business, monitor our health, receive services, and connect with one another.
-This exciting trend is only growing, with more communities in more nations coming online for the first time each year and joining the greatest experiment in human history - the public Internet.
+This exciting trend is only growing, with more communities in more nations coming online each year and joining the greatest experiment in human history - the Internet.
 However, alongside the myriad benefits of this resource, which makes the wealth of human knowledge available at the stroke of a key, come new risks and new responsibilities for keeping ourselves safe.

-The rapid expansion of Internet access alongside the proliferation of network-connected devices including smartphones, tablets, wristwatches and even household appliances - the so-called "Internet of Things" (IoT) - have increased the avenues and methods by which malicious actors can seek to harm technology users.
-These "cyber threats" can be easy to overlook when adopting new technologies that seamlessly integrate into and improve our everyday activities, but the danger they pose is only increasing with a growing threat surface.
+The rapid expansion of Internet access alongside the proliferation of network-connected devices including smartphones, tablets, wristwatches and even household appliances - the so-called Internet of Things (IoT) - have increased the avenues and methods by which malicious actors can seek to harm technology users.
+These cyber threats can be easy to overlook, when adopting new technologies that seamlessly integrate into and improve our everyday activities, but the danger they pose is only increasing with a growing threat surface.
 In fact, estimates suggest that cyberattacks will likely cost the global economy in the trillions of dollars in the coming years.1

-While there are many steps the technology sector and governments can take to reduce cyber risk, the best line of defence against cyberattacks has always been the awareness of end users, knowing how to be responsible consumers of technology products and services.
-Time and again, studies confirm that the vast majority of cyberattacks rely on simple human error by an end user - clicking on a malicious link, downloading suspicious software, ...etc.
-Thankfully, these types of attacks can be easily defending against by practicing basic cyber hygiene and maintaining awareness of the threats that exist online.
-However, such cybersecurity awareness needs to be intentionally built through public awareness and education initiatives, and ideally with the support of the technology industry.
+While there are many steps the technology sector and governments can take to reduce cyber risk, the best line of defence against cyberattacks has always been the awareness of end users of how to be responsible consumers of technology products and services.
+Time and again, studies confirm that the vast majority of cyberattacks rely on simple human error by an end user - clicking on a malicious link, downloading suspicious software, etc. These types of attacks can be defended against by practicing basic cybersecurity hygiene and maintaining awareness of the threats that exist online.
+However, such awareness needs to be intentionally built.

 This is why the Cybersecurity Tech Accord is proud to join with the United Kingdom's Foreign and Commonwealth Office (FCO) to explore the state of cybersecurity awareness across the Commonwealth, identifying successes, as well as opportunities for growth, and providing industry insights.
 This partnership builds on the cooperative relationship between Microsoft and the FCO to support greater cybersecurity awareness.
-The cultural, geographic and socioeconomic diversity in the Commonwealth, which includes some of the world's most advanced cyber powers as well as nations coming online for the first time, provides a unique opportunity to explore a range of cybersecurity awareness needs.
+The cultural, geographic and socioeconomic diversity in the Commonwealth, which includes some of the world's most advanced cybersecurity powers, as well as nations coming online for the first time, provides a unique opportunity to explore a range of cybersecurity awareness needs.
 Meanwhile, the common bonds between these nations creates an opportunity for collective sharing, learning and action to drive greater cybersecurity awareness.

 In an increasingly connected world, in which we all share the same cyberspace, improvements in cybersecurity are never zero-sum.
 Harms in one geographic region can, and frequently do, spread to others quite rapidly.
 Similarly, improvements in cybersecurity are also shared.
-This is a collective challenge, to promote cybersecurity awareness, and when one nation wins, we all win.
+This is a collective challenge to promote cybersecurity awareness, and when one nation wins, we all win.